-Take, for example, Tanzania and Dar es Salaam.
-According to the 2012 census around 10% of the population lived in Dar, and at around 4.5 million this was the largest urban agglomeration in Tanzania by a huge margin.
-The population of Dar grew dramatically over the past fifty years and the bulk of this growth was accounted for by in-migration (NBS, 2012 and Wenban-Smith 2014).

-Facts such as these, seen in this way, colour much of the urbanization discourse, all over the world.
+Figure 1: the evolution of urban composition in Tanzania population of Dar grew dramatically over the past fifty years and the bulk of this growth was accounted for by in-migration (NBS, 2012 and Wenban-Smith 2014).
+Facts such as these, way, seen in this colour much of the urbanization discourse. all over the world.
 They lead to a focus on investment in large cities, in response to in-migration.
 And because these are migrants from poor rural areas, the argument goes, such urban investment also addresses poverty.
 Consider, however, the following perspective on the composition of urbanization in Tanzania, also taken from Wenban-Smith (2015).
 Figure 1 shows that in 2012 Dar accounted for about one third of the urban population.
 But it also accounted for about one third of the urban population in 2002, in 1988, in 1978 and so on back.
 Thus non-Dar urban areas have grown as fast as Dar in Tanzania's history.

-And, actually, if we further divide non-Dar urban into regional capitals (with an average population of around 200,000) and small towns (with an average population of around 20,000), an even more interesting trend appears-small towns are forming an ever increasing proportion of the urban population of Tanzania.
+And, actually, if we further divide non-Dar urban into regional capitals (with an average population of around 200,000) and small towns (with an average population of around 20,000), an even more interesting trend appears small towns are forming an ever increasing proportion of the urban population of Tanzania.
 There is clearly a lot of urbanization action going on in small towns!
 The movement out of rural areas, which is undeniable as a major trend, is as much to small towns as to Dar.
+Why might urban composition matter?